markbarlow/180bpm/_drafts/2017-tbd-doubling-up-back-to-back-marathons-part-2.md

 part 1 / part 2

-<p>Having put together a summary of all the advice on running back-to-back marathons, it was time to walk the walk.</p>
+<p></p>

 <p>After the <a href="http://www.hermesrunning.com/thames-meander/">Thames Meander</a> in March, I had 5 weeks until my next marathon in <a href="https://www.bostonmarathon.co.uk/">Boston, UK</a>.
+After talking the talk with <a href="{{ site.baseurl }}{% post_url 2017-4-13-doubling-up-back-to-back-marathons %}">a summary of all the advice on running two marathons in close proximity</a>, it was time to walk the walk.</p>

+<h2 class="section-heading">What did I do?</h2>

+<p>So, practising what I'd preached, in those 5 weeks I did the following:</p>

-I started with a week off from running, just slipping a swim in to loosen the limbs I did 5-10 minutes of foam rolling 3 times that week - calves, quads, ITB, hamstrings Number of runs / distance between plus the two long ones in there:
+ * I started with a week off from running, just slipping one swim in to loosen the limbs
+ * I did 5-10 minutes of foam rolling 3 times that first week - calves, quads, ITB, hamstrings
+ * I also looked up exercises for a groin strain and did them for the first time.
+I'd done something to my left groin trying to get up from a prone state after my <a href="{{ site.baseurl }}{% post_url 2017-3-31-a-tale-of-two-marathons %}">difficulties at the Thames meander</a>
-17 runs totalling 122 miles
+ * In all I completed 17 runs totalling 122 miles
-The big ones were one 17 mile run, one 14 mile run and one 12 mile run One swim
+ * The big ones were one 17 mile run, one 14 mile run and one 12 mile run
-One hour of 5-a-side football
-I did try consciously not to overdo it

-The rhythm of it - rest, heavy legs and slow right up to week before, swim and run, foam rolling, good last week..
-Groin question all the way and into the race at half way, half expecting it to flare at any point but held out
+ * I also did one hour of 5-a-side football, which was good for a change of scene but bad for the groin - the lateral and stop/start movements did me no favours, so I retired to a place in goal
+ * Using the "maintaining not training" motto I tried not to overdo the amount or distance, not to attempt to go too quickly, and not to feel bad if I missed a planned run

 <h2 class="section-heading">How did it feel?</h2>

+<p>For the first 4 weeks I definitely felt I still needed rest and recovery.
+I could feel speed and ease slowly returning in the legs, but they still felt heavy and slow right up to a week before.
+So the knowledge that I didn't need to push it really helped for that month, relieving the mental pressure and allowing me the time and mental space to recover.
+I think this was crucial.
+In the final week I felt my legs coming good and a freshness returning just in time.</p>

+<p>Aside from the general recovery, the other issue was my groin strain.
+The pain was diminishing, but only very gradually and I couldn't shake it off.
+Once I got warmed up it was ok, especially on the flat with predictable leg movements, but I still winced when stretching or getting out of bed without care, and never quite knew if a setback was round the corner.
+I didn't finalise travel until 2 weeks before as I wasn't confident I was in the clear.</p>

 <h2 class="section-heading">Race day</h2>

-PB after all, and sensible run

-Biggest problem was GPS watch no signal, so reverted to using my phone.
-Spent about 20 minutes trying different spots to no avail, the only advantage being it distracted me from the pre-race nerves.
+<p>Come race day, my biggest problem pre-race was my GPS watch failing to get a location fix, so I reverted last minute to using my phone instead.
+I spent about 20 minutes trying different spots to no avail, and to huge frustration - the only advantage being it distracted me from the usual pre-race nerves.</p>

+<p>The groin niggle was in the back of my mind and I started to feel it more at about half way, fearing it could flare up at any point but my luck was in - it held out and I forgot about it entirely for the last 7 or 8 miles.
+And with much more steady, controlled running than last time I both enjoyed it more as it was going on, and finished with a PB after all despite the expectation setting.</p>